Out of stock

 Select growing areas with full sun and well-drained soil.
-Direct sow — 1/4 inch deep — in early spring or late fall.
+Direct sow — 1/4 in. deep — in early spring or late fall.
 Do not allow the soil to dry out — keep moist!
-Once seedlings emerge, thin to 8-12 inches apart in all directions.
+Once seedlings emerge, thin to 8-12 in. apart in all directions.
 Mulching around plants will help discourage weeds and maintain moisture levels.

 Harvest seeds during the second year when they turn deep brown in color.
 Cut the flower heads and hang upside down in small bunches to dry.
 Seeds can be removed by placing the dry heads in a paper bag and shaking.
 Store in airtight containers until needed.
 The leaves and long taproot may be eaten as well.